ArturDorfman/interview-prepper/content/guide/javascript.md

 1. Event Propagation
    * Event propagation refers to the process by which events are transmitted or passed through the DOM hierarchy.
    * There are two phases of event propagation: capturing phase and bubbling phase.
-An article that explain [capturing phase and bubbling phase](https://javascript.info/bubbling-and-capturing).
+An article that explains [capturing phase and bubbling phase](https://javascript.info/bubbling-and-capturing).

 2. Capturing Phase
    * During the capturing phase, the browser traverses down from the root of the DOM tree to the target element.